robertduplock/robertduchey/content/blog/write-about-yourself-at-age-seven.md

 It wasn't all doom and gloom though.
 They owned a Nintendo, and after a lot of nagging we managed to convince our parents to buy us one too.
 Mario, Zelda and all the rest of it.
 This was the old, 8-bit Nintendo Entertainment System.
 We used to own a game called "Family Fun & Fitness" which is actually a lot like the Wii Fit stuff you see nowadays.

 ![Family Fun Fitness w/ Athletic World | Nintendo NES - Catawiki](https://assets.catawiki.nl/assets/2018/4/19/1/3/f/13f31c8e-836d-41c3-b6d3-66217e30b7a1.jpg)

+I can't say those were the worst days of my life.
+I remember games of cricket in the backyard, our skin shining with a thick layer of sweat.
+Inglewood got hot.
+And I do mean hot.
+Often, summer days would approach 40 degrees.
+Yeech.
+We used to run the sprinker and charge at it, holding up rubbish tin lids like shields, getting sprayed and pretending we were soldiers heading in for battle.

+Just the typical stuffs young boys do.

+In those days I was a senstive kid.
+I was raised that way, I think.
+My parents (or, I suppose my Mum in particular, since Dad was a pretty hands-off parent) did not believe in the school of hard knocks, or letting their kids learn lessons the tough way.
+We weren't spoiled, but we were coddled.
+Too much so, perhaps...
+But that's not a criticism.
+We were loved, and that counts for a lot.
+Is there anything else a kid wants other than to be loved by their parents?

+I'd take a little coddling over being whipped by a coat hanger anyday.